Untreated strep throat typically lasts 3-5 days but can persist up to a week

 Age factors also influence duration significantly.
 Children often experience longer-lasting symptoms than healthy adults, with their developing immune systems taking more time to clear the infection.
 Adults over 65 may also face extended recovery periods, particularly if they have chronic health conditions.

-Getting tested at urgent care can provide rapid results and help determine the best treatment approach for your specific situation.
+Getting tested can provide rapid results and help determine the best treatment approach for your specific situation.

 While some mild cases of strep throat may appear to self-resolve, they still carry significant complication risks without proper antibiotic treatment.
 The bacteria can spread to other parts of the body, causing serious health problems weeks or months later.